Key takeaways

 Cash and cash equivalents: Pros and cons of different positions

-• Minimal cash in your portfolio: The primary advantage of holding a limited amount of cash is that you keep more money invested in stocks and bonds, which have the potential for higher returns.
-On the downside, you have less liquidity to take advantage of new investment opportunities, and you have less of a buffer against periods of negative stock and bond market performance.
+• On the downside, you have less liquidity to take advantage of new investment opportunities, and you have less of a buffer against periods of negative stock and bond market performance.

 The right vehicles for cash and cash equivalents

-A widely accepted approach is to maintain a cash reserve that’s at least the equivalent of six months of income.
-A financial professional can offer guidance on any additional cash a client may need to hold based on financial circumstances, as well as how to ladder it into different types of cash equivalents depending on one’s time horizon and unique goals.
+A financial professional can offer guidance on any additional cash you may need to hold based on your financial circumstances, as well as how to ladder it into different types of cash equivalents depending your time horizon and goals.

 • Shorter-term cash needs of 0-6 months should generally be kept in liquid accounts, such as savings, checking, money market accounts or Treasury notes.